STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

 Generally, logging can be customized either using environment variable settings or using by an ini configuration file.
 Logging is generated in several categories, each of which can be customized independently.
-All customizable configuration parameters have reasonable defaults, allowing to use logging without any additional configuration effort.
+All customizable configuration parameters have reasonable defaults, allowing for the use of logging without any additional configuration effort.
 The following table lists the available categories.